TdewT/javr_domain/readme.md

 ```

 ## 2. Other endpoints
-All endpoints, except for the token generator, will always look like this: `http://website.address/your-token/endpoint-name`
+All endpoints, except for the token generator, will always look like this: `http://website.address/your-token/endpoint-name`.

 ### Currently supported endpoint names:
-- servers
+- servers.

 ## 3. Servers API
 Now you can use your token get information about servers. <br>